 A centralized controller helps to manage the devices as a single entity with a single interface for monitoring as well as the configuration of multiple APs.

-A controller can automate tasks that would individually have to be configured in each AP (Access Point), such as load balancing, data encryption, and/or prioritizing certain traffic based on a policy.
+This controller can automate tasks that would otherwise have to be configured individually on each AP.
+For example, load balancing, data encryption, prioritization of traffic types, among other configurations.